FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 5 – Publish/17-Zenodo Publishing/17-Zenodo Publishing.md

 5. Enter the same version number in the `Release title` field.
 6. Provide an optional description in the `Describe this release` field.
 This is a free-text field, so you are free to enter whatever text you would like.
-7. Create the release by clicking the green `Publish release` button.
+7. Create the release by clicking the `Publish release` button.
 8. At this moment the automatic publishing workflow will be triggered.
 You can follow its progress from the `Actions` page.
 Wait until a green checkmark appears next to the latest entry in the `Actions` list.
 In case of any errors you will receive an email message.

 ### Verifying the Zenodo Deposit